-Throughout the inventory years, the main sources of emissions from Industrial processes are mineral products, representing 33.64% to total IPPU emissions for year 2019, as well as production and consumption of halocarbons and SF6 (Figure 4.2).
+Throughout the inventory years, the main sources of emissions from Industrial processes are mineral products, representing 32.07% to total IPPU emissions for year 2020, as well as production and consumption of halocarbons and SF6 (Figure 4.2).
 Emissions show an upward trend until 1999.
 After 1999 this trend declines, mainly because of the gradual decrease of HCFC-22 production.
 A second higher value is observed in 2005, mainly as a result of the f-gases consumption contribution in combination with the cease of HCFC-22 production in the next year (2006).
 In the most recent years of the time series an ongoing decrease appears, resulting in an abrupt decline in 2009 mainly due to the important reduced production levels of mineral products.
 This is partly counterbalanced by a rather small increase in 2010, which is attributed to the system's recovery from the economical shock experienced in 2009, while in 2011 there is again a decrease in the emissions, mainly due to the decrease of the production of minerals (60.78% decrease in 2011 compared to 2005).
-However, since 2012 there is an increase in emissions mainly due to the increased production of cement.
+However, since 2012 there is an increase in emissions mainly due to the increased production of cement, until 2017 after which a decrease in emissions is reported.

-The contribution of Product Uses as Substitutes for ODS category to total emissions of the sector has increased considerably in the recent years (46/88% in 2019 against 0.31% in 1995) due to the replacement of Ozone Depleting Substances (ODS), from halocarbons.
+The contribution of Product Uses as Substitutes for ODS category to total emissions of the sector has increased considerably in the recent years (49.14% in 2020 against 0.31% in 1995) due to the replacement of Ozone Depleting Substances (ODS), from halocarbons.

-Metal Industry in general has a stable contribution to the Emissions of Industrial Processes (10.66% in 1990 versus 9.50% in 2019).
+Metal Industry in general has a stable contribution to the Emissions of Industrial Processes (10.66% in 1990 versus 7.76% in 2020).

-Finally, the contribution of emissions from the chemical production decreased from 25.99% in 1990 to 7.69% in 2019, mainly due to the ubrupt decrease in nitric acid emissions.
-It should be mentioned that the decrease is lower than the one experienced in the previous years, due to the reallocation of emissions from H_2 production from the energy sector.
+Finally, the contribution of emissions from the chemical production decreased from 25.99% in 1990 to 8.24% in 2020, mainly due to the ubrupt decrease in nitric acid emissions.
+It should be mentioned that the decrease is lower than the one experienced in the previous years, due to the reallocation of emissions from H2 production from the energy sector.

-Figure 4.2 GHG emissions (in $Mt CO_2 eq$) from Industrial processes per main source category for the period 1990 - 2019

-The calculation of GHG emissions from Industrial processes is based on based on the new United Nations Framework Convention on Climate Change (UNFCCC) reporting requirements.
-In particular, 2006 IPCC Guidelines for National GHG Inventories (2006 IPCC Guidelines) and new global warming potentials (GWPs) (UNFCCC-Decision 24/CP.19, IPCC 2006) were used in this submission.
+Figure 4.2 GHG emissions (in Mt CO2 eq) from Industrial processes per main source category for the period 1990 - 2020 global warming potentials (GWPs) (UNFCCC-Decision 24/CP.19, IPCC 2006) were used in this submission.
 In addition, methodologies described in the 2006 IPCC Guidelines and the EMEP/CORINAIR Emission Inventory Guidebook 2013 were used whenever appropriate.
 In addition, depending on data availability, country specific methodologies are implemented, mostly in cases of time series recalculation due to access of updated data, but also in cases where the lack of data does not allow the use of the above mentioned methodologies.